sdslabs/beast/docs/Contribution.md

 ## Git Commit Message Format

-Taken from https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md and modified as required.
+Taken from [Airbnb JavaScript Style Guide](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md) and modified as required.
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**: